terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_secgroup_rule_v2.html.markdown

     `region` argument of the provider is used.
 Changing this creates a new security group rule.

+* `description` - (Optional) A description of the rule.
+Changing this creates a new security group rule.

 * `direction` - (Required) The direction of the rule, valid values are __ingress__ or __egress__.
 Changing this creates a new security group rule.